Cyfrin/security-and-auditing-full-course-s23/README.md

 *Concepts you'll learn: Stateful fuzzing, Fuzzing, Invariants, FREI-PI/CEII, Advanced DeFi, AMMs, Uniswap, Curve.fi, Constant product formula*

+🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑

+STOP!

+Don't look at the contracts for this one!

+We are going to show you how you can use advanced tools to find even more bugs just by properly understanding invariants and writing more effective test suites.

+🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑

 ## The Setup (Scoping): T-Swap
   - Client onboarding: Extensive
 ## Reconnaissance: T-Swap